-After acupuncture, is your symptoms worse?
-Do you feel worse pain after acupuncture?
-Do you have flu like symptoms after acupuncture?
+Is your symptoms worse after acupuncture?
+Do you feel pain worse after acupuncture?
+Do you have flu-like detox symptoms after acupuncture?

-When you are searching and reading this article means you may just have had your acupuncture treatment – maybe your first one ever – and confused with changes of your symptoms after acupuncture.
-In my 26 years of practice, I noticed certain patterns happens over and over again after acupuncture.
-Below is my shortlist of the most common reactions after acupuncture, these patterns happen on patients over and over again from my 20+ years of practice.
+When you are searching and reading this article means you may just have had your acupuncture – likely the first one ever – and be confused with changes in your symptoms after acupuncture.
+I have shortlisted the most common reactions after acupuncture, these patterns happen on patients over and over again from my 20+ years of practice.

-1. Relaxation: You may feel deeply relaxed which lasts for hours or even for a day.
+You may feel deeply relaxed which lasts for hours or even for a day.
 In such a state of relaxation, your concentration may be downgraded: following conversations or focusing in meetings become difficult, or simply can’t keep awake.
-As modern medical researchers have noticed a higher amount of endorphins (body’s natural morphine in the brain) is secreted after the acupuncture treatment, that may explain why you may experience a natural high after acupuncture.
-The best thing you can do in this situation is rest – take it easy and having a nap afterwards or go to bed early.
+As modern medical researchers have noticed a higher amount of endorphins (the body’s natural morphine in the brain) is secreted after the acupuncture treatment, which may explain why you may experience a natural high after acupuncture.
+The best thing you can do in this situation is rest – take it easy and having a nap afterward or go to bed early.
 Y0ur body heals faster when you spend more time in a deep sleep state.

-3. Pain Relief: Acupuncture is known for its instant pain relief.
-If you were treating acute pain or injuries, you may experience a long-lasting pain relief after acupuncture.
-However, if you were treating chronic pain, you may notice the pain easing during the treatment session, but the pain comes back after a few hours or even return with a revenge.
+Acupuncture is known for its instant pain relief.
+If you were treating acute pain or injuries, you may experience long-lasting pain relief after acupuncture.
+However, if you were treating chronic pain, you may notice the pain easing during the treatment session, but the pain comes back after a few hours or even return with revenge.

 In the Chinese medicine perspective, we look at energy flow within the body as the water flow in the pipelines in a building (when we know it is there, but we can’t see it).
-When there is a flood in the bathroom, we know there is blockage in the drainage.
-Similarly, when there is a pain, the Chinese doctor sees a blockage of energy flow.
-A chronic pain, to Chinese medicine, is a blocked drainage system, and pipes are rusted in the body.
-Acupuncture works like a plumper, apply pressure at a certain point to flush out the blockage, so the flow is restored and the pain has gone.
-However, because the pain (blockage) has been there for a long time, the inner layer of the pipe is rusted and attached much rubbish on it.
-When the flow restores, the rubbish loosens and start to move and block the flow again in sometime later.
+When there is a flood in the bathroom, we know there is a blockage in the drainage.
+Similarly, when there is pain, the Chinese doctor sees a blockage of energy flow.
+Chronic pain, to Chinese medicine, is a blocked drainage system, and pipes are rusted in the body.
+Acupuncture works as plumper, apply pressure at a certain point to flush out the blockage, so the flow is restored and the pain has gone.
+However, because the pain (blockage) has been there for a long time, the inner layer of the pipe is rusted and attached much rubbish to it.
+When the flow restores, the rubbish loosens and starts to move and block the flow again sometime later.
 By then, the pain reoccurs as a worse pain or even moves to a “new” location.
 So as the acupuncture sessions are persistent the flushing work will continue until all the rubbish and rust are cleaned in the meridians.

-4. Elimination: Some patients experience more urination after the acupuncture session.
+Some patients experience detox symptoms like more urination after the acupuncture session.
 Some have told me that they can’t stop going for a pee, up to ten times within one afternoon, without drinking more water.
 As you would expect, their bloating and water retention would be relieved significantly.
 Meanwhile, some may spot changes in their bowel movement: more frequent, increased volume, or stronger odour.
-Both signs of good eliminations indicate body elevates the level of metabolism, or in the Chinese term, a better energy flow in kidney and spleen meridians.
+Both signs of good eliminations indicate the body elevates the level of metabolism, or in the Chinese term, a better energy flow in kidney and spleen meridians.